cleanlab/cleanlab-studio/README.md

 `cleanlab dataset schema generate -f [dataset filepath]`

-To validate an existing schema, i.e. check that it is complete, well-formatted, and has <a href="#data_types_and_feature_types">data types with sensible feature types</a>:
+To validate an existing schema, i.e. check that it is complete, well-formatted, and has <a href="#data-types-and-feature-types">data types with sensible feature types</a>:

 `cleanlab dataset schema validate -s [schema filepath]`